 As a cigar smoker progresses from the casual smoker to someone who smokes regularly, there is usually a desire or even a need to purchase cigars in quantity.
-You may buy some cigars so you’ll always have a supply to smoke at home and other times, you may want to purchase special editions or just a favorite blend and age them at home.
+You may buy some cigars so you’ll always have a supply to smoke at home and at other times, you may want to purchase special editions or just a favorite blend and age them at home.

-It’s interesting to see how a cigar matures and changes in profile when you lay them down for awhile.
+It’s interesting to see how a cigar matures and changes in profile when you lay them down for a while.
 In this article, I’ll give you some tips on how to age cigars at home properly.

 First, it is important to know that you need to start off with a good quality cigar.
 No amount of aging is going to turn a “dog rocket” into a good cigar.
 Also, aging will work best with fuller bodied and fuller strength cigars.
 The aging process will cause these cigars to mellow and bring out complexities in the flavor profile that are not normally present when a cigar is first purchased.

 It’s true that just about every premium cigar you buy from your tobacconist is ready to smoke at the time of purchase.
 While at the manufacturer, the tobaccos used in a cigar have most likely aged for a long time and generally sit in a storage area for 90 days or so before being shipped to distributors.
-There are times though, when you just want to lay your cigars down to rest and leave them alone for an extended period of time.
+There are times though when you just want to lay your cigars down to rest and leave them alone for an extended period of time.

-You can age cigars in tupperdors, coolidors, desktop humidors or go to such lengths as to turn a walk in closet into a humidor.
+You can age cigars in tupperdors, coolidors, desktop humidors or go to such lengths as to turn a walk-in closet into a humidor.
 No matter the size of your humidor, the process of aging cigars remains the same.

 The first and foremost requirement for aging cigars is to put your smokes in a stable, controlled environment.
 The golden rule of 70 degrees Fahrenheit and 70 percent humidity is number one.
 A cedar lined humidor is preferred but, if you are using a non-porous container, you’ll have to open the lid occasionally to exchange the air to help prevent mold and to release any build up of impurities that may be released from your cigars.